mdechiaro/vctools/README.md

 [![Status](https://travis-ci.org/mdechiaro/vctools.svg?branch=master)](https://travis-ci.org/mdechiaro/vctools)

 This is a Python module using pyvmomi which aims to simplify command-line operations inside vCenter for linux sysadmins.
-The current state of this project is beta, and so far it can do the following:
+Here is a short list of what it can do:

   - Completely automate a new VM creation from start to finish.
 This includes creating a boot ISO if your environment does not support DHCP.